 - review the entire radiation safety program to determine that all activities are being conducted safely and in accordance with CNSC regulations and the conditions of the licence

-- receive reports from the Senior Health and Safety Officer and implement preventative, remedial or disciplinary action to correct any deficiencies
+- receive reports from the Designated Radiation Safety Officer and implement preventative, remedial or disciplinary action to correct any deficiencies

 - maintain written records of all meetings, actions, incidents and unusual occurrences, recommendations and decisions, and supply the CNSC with a copy of these, as well as an Annual Report as outlined in CNSC Regulatory Guide R-80, Preparation of an Annual Report for a Consolidated Licence or updated regulations

 - advise the institution’s administration of the resources necessary to set up and maintain an adequate radiation safety program which will incorporate the ALARA principle